antonisdim/haystac/docs/index.rst

                           (default: 5)
     -mp , --mismatch-probability
                           Base mismatch probability <float> (default: 0.05)
-    -t , --bowtie2-threads
-                          Threads for the bowtie2 alignments <int> (default: 1) -s , --bowtie2-scaling
+    -s , --bowtie2-scaling
                           Factor to rescale/chunk the input file for the mutlifasta index for the filtering alignment (default: